xwal/awesome-stars/README.md

 * [BabyBluetooth-swift](https://github.com/coolnameismy/BabyBluetooth-swift) - :baby: BabyBluetooth swift 版本，The easiest way to use Bluetooth (BLE )in ios,even bady can use. 简单易用的蓝牙库，基于CoreBluetooth的封装，并兼容ios和mac osx.
 * [wax](https://github.com/alibaba/wax) - Wax is a framework that lets you write native iPhone apps in Lua.
 * [MMNumberKeyboard](https://github.com/matmartinez/MMNumberKeyboard) - A simple keyboard to use with numbers and, optionally, a decimal point.
 * [MyLinearLayout](https://github.com/youngsoft/MyLinearLayout) - MyLayout is a powerful iOS UI framework implemented by Objective-C. It integrates the functions with Android Layout,iOS AutoLayout,SizeClass, HTML CSS float and flexbox and bootstrap.
-So you can use LinearLayout,RelativeLayout,FrameLayout,TableLayout,FlowLayout,FloatLayout,PathLayout,LayoutSizeClass to build your App 自动布局 UIView UITableView UICollectionView
+So you can use LinearLayout,RelativeLayout,FrameLayout,TableLayout,FlowLayout,FloatLayout,PathLayout,GridLayout,LayoutSizeClass to build your App 自动布局 UIView UITableView UICollectionView RTL
 * [Form](https://github.com/hyperoslo/Form) - The most flexible and powerful way to build a form on iOS
 * [DarkBlue](https://github.com/chenee/DarkBlue) - LightBlue like CoreBluetooth Demo for  BT LE, include dynamic logger (you even could send the log.txt to you mail with you iPhone)
 * [MZTimerLabel](https://github.com/mineschan/MZTimerLabel) - A handy class for iOS to use UILabel as a countdown timer or stopwatch just like in Apple Clock App.